jyellick/obc-docs/protocol-spec.md

 If a bucket has no key-value present, the crypto-hash is considered as `nil`.

 The crypto-hash of an intermediate node and root node are computed just like in a standard merkle-tree i.e., applying a crypto-hash function on the bytes obtained by concatenating the crypto-hash of all the children nodes, from left to right.
-If a child has a crypto-hash as `nil`, the crypto-hash of the child is not considered while concatenating the children crypto-hashes for computing crypto-hash of the parent.
+Further, if a child has a crypto-hash as `nil`, the crypto-hash of the child is omitted when concatenating the children crypto-hashes.
 If the node has a single child, the crypto-hash of the child is assumed to be the crypto-hash of the node.
 Finally, the crypto-hash of the root node is considered as the crypto-hash of the world state.

 The above method offers performance benefits for computing crypto-hash when a few key-values change in the state.
 The major benefits include
   - Computation of crypto-hashes of the unchanged buckets can be skipped
   - The depth and breadth of the merkle-tree can be controlled by configuring the parameters `numBuckets` and `maxGroupingAtEachLevel`.
 Both depth and breadth of the tree has different implication on the performance cost incurred by and resource demand of different resources (namely - disk I/O, storage, and memory)

 In a particular deployment, all the peer nodes are expected to use same values for the configurations `numBuckets, maxGroupingAtEachLevel, and hashFunction`.
 Further, if any of these configurations are to be changed at a later stage, the configurations should be changed on all the peer nodes so that the comparison of crypto-hashes across peer nodes is meaningful.
 Also, this may require to migrate the existing data based on the implementation.
 For example, an implementation is expected to store the last computed crypto-hashes for all the nodes in the tree which would need to be recalculated.

 ### 3.3 Chaincode
 Chaincode is an application-level code deployed as a transaction (see section 3.1.2) to be distributed to the network and managed by each validating peer as isolated sandbox.
 Though any virtualization technology can support the sandbox, currently Docker container is utilized to run the chaincode.
 The protocol described in this section enables different virtualization support implementation to plug and play.